![if IE]> <![endif]>

 Getting life insurance through work can be an easy way to protect your family.
 If your employer offers a group plan, consider signing up for advantages that may include:

-All you have to do is sign up, and sometimes enrollment is automatic.
+All you need to do is sign up through your employer, and sometimes enrollment is automatic.